Salesforce

 III.
 Turn the Generator Back On

-1. When you are ready to restart your generator, you will need to first need to reinstall the 7.5-amp fuse.
+1. When you are ready to restart your generator, you will need to first reinstall the 7.5-amp fuse.

 2. Then, verify the generator's main line circuit breaker is still off and press the AUTO button.